-Note, that I did use nonlinear FEA in that design.
-At that time I was one of the very few (if not the only one) that was able to actually perform something like that in my beautiful country.
+Note, that I did use nonlinear FEA in that design in a field that perfectly fitted my entire scientific career.
+Thanks to all the research I did in this very specific niche I was one of the very few people that were able to actually perform something like that in my beautiful country.
 I was absolutely certain they couldn’t get “better” results, and whatever design they had must have shown worse outcomes!

 And my customer said: